President Trump sounds the same. His White House - so far - couldn't be more different - World News

 “Throw the dice,” he told the player, Alex Winnik, as he watched the action.

-Aides to Trump's third campaign — many of whom now occupy the White House — had tried to cultivate such moments, hoping they might go viral on social media like his stop to make fries at a McDonald’s or his appearances at mixed martial arts fights and football games.
+Aides to Trump's third campaign — many of whom now occupy the White House — had tried to cultivate such moments, hoping they might go viral on social media like his stop to make fries at a McDonald’s.
 Those moments helped Trump reach Americans who don’t typically watch the news or engage with traditional media sources.

 The next day, Trump was playing host to lawmakers at the House Republicans’ annual policy retreat, held at his golf club in Doral, Florida.